defagos/CoconutKit/README.markdown

 ### Acknowledgements

-I really would like to thank my company for having allowed me to publish this work, as well as all my colleagues which have contributed and given me invaluable advice.
+I really would like to thank my companies for having allowed me to publish this work, as well as all my colleagues which have contributed and given me invaluable advice.
 This work is yours as well!

 #### Contributors